WHERE DO WE COMPETE?

 - The Team Administrator must complete and return the Team Registration. (see important dates section)

 - The Team Administrator, Coach and Team Members must sign and return the Team Contract on the last page of this handbook acknowledging they have read the Policy Handbook with their team and are aware of the rules and expectations.
 This is due with the Team Registration. (see important dates section)

 - Teams will compete in the Grade Division determined by the student in the highest grade level participating on the team.
-3rd and 4th graders may participate on a 5th- 6th Grade Division team, but 5th and 6th graders may NOT participate on a 3rd-4th Grade Division team.
+3rd and 4th graders may participate on 5th- 6th or 7th-8th Grade Division teams.
+5th and 6th graders may participate on a 7th-8th Grade Division team, but NOT on a 3rd-4th Grade Division team.
+7th and 8th graders may NOT participate on 3rd-4th or 5th-6th Grade Division teams.